StudioDeTelevision/admiraljs/README.md

 http://www.admiraljs.com/blueprints.zip
 place it in your api folder api/blueprints

-- in config/cors.js set allRoutes: true
+- in config/cors.js set allRoutes: true and headers: 'content-type,Content-Disposition'

 For auth and fileupload, documentation is coming ...